SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You can use your Sneak Attack when you damage enemies with spells which require an attack roll as if you were using a finesse or a ranged weapon.
 All the other rules for Sneak Attack still apply to you.

+## Level 17

+* Shadow Form

+At 17th level, you can use your bonus action to magically transform yourself into a shadowy form for one minute.
+While in this form, you gain the following benefits:
+• You have resistance to all damage types except radiant.
+• You are immune to difficult terrains.
+• You don't provoke opportunity attacks.

 # Thief